 - Deposits are refunded only if admission is denied or a class is closed or cancelled.

 Refunds are disbursed by Paymerang, the College’s accounts payable service, using an electronic check or direct deposit (ACH).
-Students receive an ACH enrollment email from email@example.com early in the semester.
-If a student has not signed up for ACH, they will receive an eCheck in their Lake Forest College email account.
+Students receive an ACH enrollment email from firstname.lastname@example.org early in the semester.
+If a student has not signed up for ACH, they will receive an eCheck from email@example.com (this is NOT spam) in their Lake Forest College email account.
+Students will need to check their inbox and spam folders to find the eCheck from firstname.lastname@example.org.
 Information on how to retrieve an eCheck can be found here.

 Withdrawals During the Semester